-Others have remarked on the possibility that the new PLOTUS may speak out on global issues, but unfortunately I think of Charles Simic as a poet who pretty much stays “in his box" -- publishing slim books, collecting awards and grants.
+Others have remarked on the possibility that the new PLOTUS may speak out on global issues, but unfortunately I think of Charles Simic as a poet who pretty much stays “in his box” — publishing slim books, collecting awards and grants.
 I hope he proves me wrong, but if not, let’s see the Library of Congress make some crazier choices next year.
 Gary Snyder?
 Jorie Graham?
 Robert Bly?
 Bob Holman?
 Saul Williams?
 Ron Silliman (wouldn’t that ruffle some feathers)?
 Past US Poet Laureates have made their presence felt with this position, and we’ll have to see if Charles Simic turns out to be the poet who can make something happen.

 Stephen Fry, the British comedian and writer, has produced a superb introduction to the art of structured poetry, The Ode Less Travelled.
 Fry does two things right: he’s useful (laying out the most important vocabulary terms in a highly readable fashion) and opinionated.
 Fry is rather a freak for classical English poetry, leaning very heavily on the likes of John Milton, Robert Browning, William Shakespeare and Lord Byron.
 I’d slam him as an ethnocentric monster, but his musings on poetry are so likable that one can only forgive the offense.
 He instructs us to recite phrases like “ti-tum, ti-tum, ti-tum, ti-tum” out loud as we read the chapter on “Metre”, and he is so insistent on this point that we find ourselves doing it.
 He contemplates the controversies over enjambment with enthralling relish.